xutingzhou2000/Xuting_ZHOU_Coding_Sample/readme.md

 1. "DIL_RCT.do" is my response to a STATA coding task.

-1. The Machine Learning Code is an ongoing project of my Machine Learning Course.
+1. The Machine Learning Code is a project of my Machine Learning Course.

 1. The "finance_data_cleaning_analysis.Rmd" is R code for financial data analysis.